-Adult Children of Alcoholics The Effects of Growing Up with Addicts
+10 Characteristics of Adult Children of Alcoholics: The Effects of a Dysfunctional Home

-The term adult children of alcoholics is used to describe adults who grew up with alcoholic parents during their childhood.
-Psychologists and researchers have studied this occurrence and found that adult children of alcoholics tend to share common characteristics and personality traits due to the impact of being raised in an alcoholic household.
+The term adult children of alcoholics is used to describe adults who grew up in an alcoholic family during their childhood.
+Psychologists and researchers have studied this occurrence and found that adult children of alcoholics tend to share common characteristics and personality traits due to the impact of being raised in alcoholic homes.

-When it comes to alcohol addiction, the addict is not the only person who is affected.
-In fact, alcohol addiction is considered as a family disease because it also affects people who are close to the addict.
+When it comes to substance abuse, the addict is not the only person who is affected.
+In fact, addiction is considered as a family disease because it also affects people who are close to the addict.
 Children who grow up with an alcoholic parent are often raised in an unpredictable, dysfunctional, and sometimes abusive, household.
 These children usually develop certain characteristics and personalities because of these distressing experiences.

 Each individual’s experience with alcohol or drug addiction is unique; therefore the following personality traits and characteristics are not applicable to every person, though they are commonly found in adult children of alcoholics.

 1. They are overly sensitive to other people’s needs

 Adult children of alcoholics often take on parental roles while they are living in an alcoholic household.
 They have more responsibilities than usual for children of their age and may have to do things such as take care of their younger siblings and even their parents.
 This can cause them to become oversensitive to the needs of other people when they grow up, which means that they put everyone else’s needs before their own.

 Adult children may adopt what is known as black and white thinking.
 This means that they exhibit all or nothing thinking, which results in engaging in extremes with no understanding of a middle ground or grey area.
 An example of this is when a person swings between being severely overwhelmed and shutting down.
 They become accustomed to living life on the edge due to their exposure to tension in alcoholic household.